hnaderi/lepus/README.md

 Lepus[^1] (/ˈliːpəs/, colloquially /ˈlɛpəs/) is a constellation lying just south of the celestial equator.
 Its name is Latin for hare.
 It is located below—immediately south—of Orion (the hunter), and is sometimes represented as a hare being chased by Orion or by Orion's hunting dogs.

 ## Disclaimer
-This is a work in progress in beta release mode, and might not be ready for production use yet, manage your risks carefully!
+This software is a perpetual beta release, while it might be totally okay to use it in production for most cases, it's worthy to mention that you need to manage your risks carefully!

 [^1]: https://en.wikipedia.org/wiki/Lepus_(constellation)